When it comes to Anime, there were many gems that you all may have missed.

 22

-Based on the "Kotenbu" light novel series, Hyouka delivers the same captivating narrative found in the books.
-The franchise even inspired a live-action adaptation in 2017 called "Hyouka: Forbidden Secrets," which received a positive response, though its sequel was less successful.
+Adapted from the renowned "Kotenbu" light novel series, Hyouka echoes the novels' captivating storytelling.
+Its popularity led to a live-action adaptation in 2017, "Hyouka: Forbidden Secrets," which received praise, though its sequel didn't achieve the same acclaim.

 ActionAdventureComedy